 Technology has been paving the way for enormous business growth and curated memorable digital experience platforms in every way possible.
-The two popular and trending business ideas triggered by the changing needs of the providers and consumers point at digital products and digital platforms.
-Business people are seen confused when it comes to digital product vs digital platforms.
-Where they both add value to a business, they both hold a unique stand in the market.
+The two popular and trending business ideas triggered by the changing needs of both the providers and consumers point at digital products and digital platforms.
+Entrepreneurs are often confused when it comes to digital product vs. digital platforms.
+While they both add value to a business, they both hold a unique stand in the market.

 Digital platforms constitute a business model that attracts value by connecting two or more parties, usually producers and consumers.
 Digital product design is focused on the end-user entity in the form of content or services sold to individuals seeking to benefit from what the product offers.

 This is exactly what the two business models primarily focus on:

 Product = Production